Kayaking and Canoeing

 - Kayak or canoe with a partner and let someone know where you are going and when you are planning to return.

-- Consult the Safe Boating Guide and the Sea Kayaking Safety Guide.
+- Consult the Sea Kayaking Safety Guide.

 Obtain emergency contact information and learn more about Visitor Safety at Gulf Islands National Park.